 Through integrated programming, ZACOP and Episcopal Relief & Development are providing critical care and support for vulnerable families with young children.
 The program focuses on strengthening the role of parents and primary caregivers in nurturing care and stimulation of their children while supporting families to improve health, nutrition and livelihoods.

 Caregiver learning and support groups are the hub for diverse activities, including education about child health and nutrition and the importance of clean water, sanitation and hygiene.
 The groups include a Savings with Education component where participants are able to build up personal funds to invest in their children’s health and education.
 Participants are also able to access training and seeds for constructing household gardens to improve household nutrition and diet diversity.
-Adult literacy classes and vocational and business training have enabled many individuals, especially women, to start small enterprises and support their families.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.